-The University of Wisconsin System and University of Wisconsin-Eau Claire prohibit the unlawful possession, use, distribution, manufacture, sale, or dispensing of alcohol and illegal drugs by students and employees on university property or as part of university activities.
-It is illegal to procure for, sell, dispense, or give away alcohol to anyone who has not reached the legal drinking age of 21 years, and is unaccompanied by a parent, spouse, or guardian who has reached the legal drinking age of 21 years.5 It is illegal for anyone who has not reached the legal drinking age of 21 years, or guardian who has reached the legal drinking age of 21 years, or guardian who has reached the legal drinking age of 21 years. or guardian who has reached the legal drinking age of 21 years or guardian who has reached the legal drinking age of 21 years to procure, possess, or consume alcoholic beverages, subject to exceptions.6
+The University of Wisconsin System and UW-Eau Claire prohibit the unlawful possession, use, distribution, manufacture, sale, or dispensing of alcohol and illegal drugs by students and employees on university property or as part of university activities.
+It is illegal to procure for, sell, dispense, or give away alcohol to anyone who has not reached the legal drinking age of 21 years, and is unaccompanied by a parent, spouse, or guardian who has reached the legal drinking age of 21 years and is unaccompanied by a parent, spouse, or guardian who has reached the legal drinking age of 21 years to procure, possess, or consume alcoholic beverages, subject to exceptions.

-University of Wisconsin-Eau Claire and UW-Eau Claire Police Department enforce all local, state, and federal laws regarding the possession, use, distribution, manufacture, sale, or dispensing of alcoholic beverages on institution property and at University of Wisconsin-Eau Claire-sponsored activities, including underage drinking.
-University of Wisconsin-Eau Claire Police Department enforce all local, state, and federal laws regarding the possession, use, distribution, manufacture, sale, or dispensing of illegal drugs on institutional property and University of Wisconsin-Eau Claire-sponsored activities.
+UW-Eau Claire and the UW-Eau Claire Police Department enforce all local, state, and federal laws regarding the possession, use, distribution, manufacture, sale, or dispensing of alcoholic beverages on institution property and at UW-Eau Claire-sponsored activities, including underage drinking.
+UW-Eau Claire and the UW-Eau Claire Police Department enforce all local, state, and federal laws regarding the possession, use, distribution, manufacture, sale, or dispensing of illegal drugs on institutional property and at UW-Eau Claire -sponsored activities.
 University of Wisconsin-Eau Claire expects all students, employees, and visitors to comply with all local, state, and federal alcohol and drug laws.
-Members of the University of Wisconsin-Eau Claire or UW-System policies regarding drug and alcohol sale, use, or possession may face criminal and/or disciplinary sanctions.
+Members of the University of Wisconsin-Eau Claire community who violate local, state, or federal drug and alcohol laws, or who violate UW-Eau Claire or UW-System policies regarding drug and alcohol sale, use, or possession may face criminal and/or disciplinary sanctions.